cmsc-vcu/cmsc475-202320-hw2-Nan3rOkae/README.md

 # Homework 2 - Getting to know Figma
+## This is in addition to the original read me
+please use this link for a better experience [My resume](https://www.figma.com/file/O4HuVjkK3aguoVFP8Rcb6Z/Resume-Hw?node-id=43%3A281&t=fi8HxaVenbFPktkg-0)

 [Figma](https://www.figma.com/) is the design tool of choice for CMSC 475, and for many other companies, too!